elixir-cldr/cldr_calendars/README.md

 ```
 That's interesting.
 The first day of the 2019 year in the ISO Week calendar is actually December 31st, 2018.
 Why is that?

 Week-based calendars can start or end on a given day of the week in a given month.
 But there is a third option: the given day of the week *nearest* to the start or end of the given month.
 This is indicated by the configuration parameter `:min_days`.
 For the `ISO Week` calendar we have `min_days: 4`.
 That means that at least `4` days of the first or last week have to be in the specified `:month` and then we select the nearest day of the week.
-Hence it is possible and even common for the gregorian start of the year for a week-based calendar to be up to 6 days before or after the Gregorian starts of the year.
+Hence it is possible and even common for the gregorian start of the year for a week-based calendar to be up to 6 days before or after the Gregorian start of the year.

 Whats the last week of 2019 in the `ISO Week` calendar?
 ```